rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `upgrade(uint _newVersion)`

-Upgrades a colony to a new Colony contract version `_newVersion`.
+Upgrades a colony to a new Labbo contract version `_newVersion`.

 *Note: Downgrades are not allowed, i.e. `_newVersion` should be higher than the currect colony version.*